 This Simple But Effective Practice Will Drastically Improve Your Writing

 In a single day, do you feel like you experience the full range of human feeling, from anger to sadness to fear to love to joy?

-That’s why today I want to give you a tip that I usually reserve for the writers over in the Writing Gym.
+That’s why I want to give you a tip I usually reserve for the writers over in the Writing Gym.
 These are crazy times, and I want to make sure you have all the tools you need to not only get through, but come out a better writer.

-So, without further ado, here is a simple practice to capture and channel strong emotions through your writing:
+Here is a simple practice to capture and channel strong emotions through your writing:

-You’ve been given the gift of emotional authenticity to add to your writing–take advantage of it!
+You’ve been given the gift of emotional authenticity to add to your writing–take advantage of it.